The Problem: How We Teach EKGs

 Hardware, Software, & Simulation Suites

 The problem with printed material, even of high quality, is that it is static.
-Reading an EKG in a clinical setting, especially in emergency or critical care, is dynamic.
-A host of different tools have come along to try to recreate the clinical EKG interpretation environment including: analog rhythm generators, smartphone and web apps, and full proprietary simulation systems with monitoring solutions built-in.
-The price ranges from free to tens of thousands of dollars.
+Reading an ECG in a clinical setting, especially in emergency or critical care, is dynamic.
+A host of different tools have come along to try to recreate the clinical EKG interpretation environment, including analog rhythm generators, smartphone and web apps, and full proprietary simulation systems with built-in monitoring solutions.
+The prices range from free to tens of thousands of dollars.

 Analog Rhythm Generators